mmackenzie-syd/charm-access/README.md

 The React App itself is hosted on a S3 bucket configured as a static website.

 The styling of the App was based on the [Niche](https://gpsites.co/niche/) template of [Generate Press](https://generatepress.com/).
 The photos of the model are from the photographer/model [Alena Ozerova](https://www.instagram.com/taknebivaet/).
 The Jewellery photos were taken by myself using a mobile phone and a white background was added using [GIMP](https://www.gimp.org/).
 These are left over stock from a business, Charm Accessories, that ceased operating ten years ago.
-The name of the app is also taken from this business.
+The name of the app was also taken from this business.

 The three diagrams below describe the AWS configuation for the App.